fwmechanic/k_edit/README.md

 ### Win32-only functions

- * `resize` (`alt+w`) allows you to interactively resize the screen and change the console font using the numpad cursor keys and those nearby.
+ * `resize` (`alt+w`) allows you to interactively resize the enclosing Win32 console and also to change the console font (size, face) using the numpad cursor keys and those nearby.

 # Historical Notes